affodilajF/MTQQ/README.md

   - It’s a nightmare when we have to merge multiple tables in Realm.
   - Realm does not support inheritance.
   - Realm does not work with data classes you need to use regular open classes.
-- Why realm? if your app are :
-  -

 ## ROOM
 - Not a db, but simply a layer of top of SQLite
 - Limitations :
   - SQLite creates temporary journal files which when not deleted properly could lead to issues.
   - Basic understanding to SQL.
-- Why room? if your app are :
-  -

 ## Comparation